 All through he's a blustering, wisecracking force of nature.
 Like a craftier Falstaff.
 This doesn't adequately sum up what attracts us to Long John though.
 There's something else magical about him that we can't quite put a finger on.
 Maybe it's this elusiveness itself that appeals to us—the enigma of the man.

 But we know that without him we'd have a much less interesting story in which good little Jim displays a cunning beyond his years to outwit and overpower a whole gang of pirates on his own.
-That too might have been a good tale, but not as intriguing as the one with Long John Silver playing all sides.
+That too might have been a good tale, but not as intriguing as the one with Long John Silver playing all sides against each other.

 A great mystery is why Stevenson didn't write any sequels featuring the popular pirate in further escapades.
 He disappears at the end of Treasure Island and we start missing him before we even close the book cover.